Matzo Ball Soup

 • Jump to the printable recipe for precise measurements

-Begin by placing the chicken and vegetables in a 12-quart soup pot.
-Add about 6 quarts of water to fill the pot.
+Step 1: Fill the pot.
+Place the chicken and vegetables in a 12-quart soup pot.
+Add about 6 quarts of water to fill the pot and cover the ingredients.

 chicken, vegetables, and water in a large soup pot